luobohaohao/data-2/index.md

 # Results
 From data analysis,I have below questions and answers
 1. When is the best month for travelling to Seattle
-- Jun is the peak season and October to December is the slack season among the year.
+- Jun is the peak season and October to December is the slack season in a year.

 2. Where is the best place to live in Seattle
-- Faimount Park is the highest and roxhill is the cheapest place in Seattle.
+- Fairmount Park is the highest and Roxhill is the cheapest place to rent in Seattle.

-3. What factors impact the price
+3. What factors correlated with the price
-- accommodates,bedrooms,beds,square_feet,bathrooms have strong relationship with price.
+- accommodates,bedrooms,beds,square_feet,bathrooms have strong relationships with price.

-4.What variables can help predict price and the evaluation of the data model.
+4.How can I predict price by variables and the evaluation of the data model.
+My final model evaluation
 - Mean squared error is 4200.
 - R2=0.48